hax0kartik/pre9otherapp/Readme.md

 # pre9otherapp
-Otherapp payload which can be used on firmwares earlier than 9.2 to launch an arm9 payload from the sd card directly.
+Otherapp payload which can be used on firmwares earlier than 4.0 to launch an arm9 payload from the sd card directly.

 ### Note
-The otherapp payload which is produced by this repo can be used on all regions and 3ds consoles but work only between 4.X and 9.2
+The otherapp payload which is produced by this repo can be used on all regions and 3ds consoles but work only between 1.X and 4.X

 ## Usage